Contact Information Below

 “Can you promote my seduction product via its affiliate program?”

-I don’t promote other products.
+I don’t promote other products on this site.

 “I found your blog after hooking up with you.
 I’m disgusted at what a pig you are.”